i-translation/system-design/README.md

 **payments**

-The payments table contains the payment-related data with the corresponding `tripID`.
+The payments table contains the payment-related data with the corresponding (相应的) `tripID`.

 ### What kind of database should we use?

-While our data model seems quite relational, we don't necessarily need to store everything in a single database, as this can limit our scalability and quickly become a bottleneck.
+While our data model seems quite relational, we don't necessarily need to store everything in a single database, as this can limit our scalability and quickly become a bottleneck （瓶颈）.

-We will split the data between different services each having ownership over a particular table.
+We will split the data between different services each having ownership over a particular (特别的) table.
 Then we can use a relational database such as [PostgreSQL](https://www.postgresql.org) or a distributed NoSQL database such as [Apache Cassandra](https://cassandra.apache.org/_/index.html) for our use case.

 ## API design